-29. Pass out play money to make teaching division meaningful.
+34. Pass out play money to make teaching division meaningful

-Money activities always grab kids’ attention, because this is something they know they can use someday.
+Money activities always grab kids’ attention because they know they can use them someday in the real world.
 Pull out your stack of play money and learn how to use it for teaching division at the link.

 Learn more: Shut the Door and Teach

-30. Use Bingo for teaching division as fractions.
+35. Use Bingo for teaching division as fractions

 Division and fractions go hand in hand.
 This free printable Bingo game helps kids understand the connection between the two.